 Wilderness First Aid (WFA) is the assessment of and treatment given to an ill or injured person in a remote environment where definitive care by a physician and/or rapid transport is not readily available.
-Youth and adult Scout leaders 16 or older are invited to participate and earn their certification.
+Adult Scout leaders are invited to participate and earn their certification.
 This course is certified by the Emergency Care & Safety Institute (ECSI.)

 This course has online learning presentations that must be completed before attending the in person classes.
 Participants arriving at the in person training without completion of the online presentations will not be able to participate will not receive a refund for the event.

-We will be offering two Wilderness First Aid courses for 2020
+We are offering two different courses for 2021

 Where: Camp Mack Training Center